DaliborBoldisSid/qswf/README.md

 ### Reduction Algorithm

-The app gradually reduces your consumption based on your chosen pace:
+The app gradually reduces your consumption based on your chosen pace and frequency:

+**Reduction Paces:**
-- **Slow**: 5% reduction per week
+- **Slow**: 5% reduction
-- **Medium**: 10% reduction per week
+- **Medium**: 10% reduction
-- **Quick**: 15% reduction per week
+- **Quick**: 15% reduction

+**Reduction Frequencies:**
+- **Weekly**: Reduction applied once per week
+- **Daily**: Reduction applied each day (7 times per week for faster results)

 The algorithm calculates wait times between smokes to distribute them evenly throughout your waking hours.

 ### Achievement System

 Earn achievements by:
-- Completing days and weeks
+- Completing days and weeks (with realistic time requirements)
-- Reducing consumption percentages
+- Reducing consumption percentages (must meet minimum week requirements)
-- Saving money
+- Saving money (calculated using your actual cigarette/vape prices)
-- Maintaining streaks
+- Maintaining activity streaks
-- Following your plan
+- Logging your first session

+Achievements are designed to unlock progressively as you make real progress, not all at once.

 ### Data Persistence